WEKIT-ECS/GEMINI/README.md

 The Gemini package is a framework for the creation of Digital Twins in Unity.
 It provides a built in custom editor window, which guides the user through the process of creating their own Digital Twin.
-Configuration of network protocols are made uncomplicated and basic support for MQTT and GraphQL are provided.
+Configuration of network protocols are made uncomplicated and basic support for MQTT is provided.
 Further, we allow the user to easily configure sensors of a device as inputs of the Digital Twin.
 We provide and generate basic prefabs, that can be used to visualize and simulate the data received from the real device.
-Finally, our manager scripts track all registered objects, trigger events, and are able to replay collected data.

 ![](images/brewery_scene.png)